The essence of visiting Swayambhunath

-It is said that at one time the Kathmandu valley was a lake in which Swayambhu hill existed as an island.
-Residing at the top of this hill was a natural crystal stupa, Swayambhu, meaning Self-Manifested or Self-Sprung.
-When Buddha, visited this place he affirmed that it was a wish-fulfilling stupa, and whoever is touched by the wind that passes over the stupa receives the seed of liberation from the cycle of existence.
+It is said that at one time the Kathmandu Valley was a lake in which Swayambhu Hill existed as an island.
+Residing at the top of this Hill was a natural crystal stupa, Swayambhu, meaning self-manifested or self-sprung.
+When Buddha visited this place, he affirmed that it was a wish-fulfilling stupa, and whoever is touched by the wind that passes over the stupa receives the seed of liberation from the cycle of existence.

-Representing Buddha’s mind, to visit a stupa is said to be the same as meeting Buddha in person.
+Representing Buddha’s mind, to visit the stupa is said to be the same as meeting Buddha in person.
 A place offering peace, freedom and joy to the whole world and ultimately helping us to obtain perfect enlightenment.